 Paperback.
 Condition: As New.
 No Jacket.
 Pages are clean and are not marred by notes or folds of any kind. ~ ThriftBooks: Read More, Spend Less.
 Seller Inventory # G0791440400I2N00

 paperback.
 Condition: Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or limited writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
 Seller Inventory # S_427808164

 Seller: GreatBookPrices, Columbia, MD, U.S.A.